+Alongside Thomas Melville, Campus Administrator, I administer the daily operations of the UVU Wasatch Campus in Heber City.
 If you have any questions about the Wasatch Campus or the services provided in Heber, please contact me at email@example.com.
-Please also visit the website at www.uvu.edu/wasatch.
+Please also visit our website at www.uvu.edu/wasatch.

-HIST 1500: World History to 1500: "Serves as an introduction to pre-modern world civilization.
-Surveys cultural, economic, intellectual, and social history up to the year 1500, with special attention to the rise of world religions."
+HIST 151G: World History from 1500 to the Present: "Serves as an introduction to modern world civilization.
+Surveys cultural, economic, intellectual, and social developments from 1500 to the present.
+Emphasizes global, comparative, and intercultural issues."

-Master of Arts in History, Brigham Young University
+Master of Arts in History, Brigham Young University, 2011

-Bachelor of Arts in History (Minor in International Studies), BYU-Idaho
+Bachelor of Arts in History (Minor in International Studies), BYU-Idaho, 2005